louis-mtyr/Python_FinalProject/README.md

 Creating a prediction algorithm based on most of the features included in this dataset to try and predict in which obesity level category a person belongs in based on their eating habits and physical attributes (except for their weight as it would give too much information for our predictions to be intereseting).

 ### API implementation
 Developping an API to apply our model on and getting back its results.
+The python file to run it locally is the main.py file.
+You then need to launch the server via uvicorn to make it work.

 ### Local web display
-Developping a local display using HTML to give a nicer look to our prediction model if you wish to test it on specific parameters
+Developping a local display using HTML to give a nicer look to our prediction model if you wish to test it on specific parameters.
+The code for this lies in the

 ### Powerpoint presentation
 Creating a powerpoint presentation to show the big lines of our work.